ecohealthalliance/eha-geoname-lookup/README.md

  * If the search specifies a containing administrative division like "Riverside, Oregon" geonames within the administrative division are promoted.
  * Geonames with a greater population are promoted.
- * P and A feature classes (cities, states and countries) are promoted.

 ### How to deploy Geoname Lookup API